kanduvisla/blipr/TEST_REPORT.md

 - Page bank > 5 shows in step editor but is not playing
 - When switching page bank, page is also changed.
 Defferentiate in playingPageBank and selectedPageBank
 - When selecting a pagebank but not yet a page, the page already starts playing
+- It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.

 -- Won't fix / not related: